carbon-design-system/carbon-web-components/README.md

 </bx-dropdown>
 ```

-If you just want to try our components for demonstrations, etc., you can use CDNs that support module mapping (e.g. [JSPM](https://jspm.org)).
-With it, you can just import our modules in `<script type="module">`:
+If you just want to try our components for demonstrations and so on, you can use CDNs that support module mapping (for example, [JSPM](https://jspm.org)).
+With it, you can import just our modules in `<script type="module">`:

 ```html
 <!DOCTYPE html>